 For more information, see "Changing Identity Applications Client Settings" on page 131 and "Customizing the Views" on page 131.

 Configuring Identity Manager for Integration

-To ensure proper integration, you must update your version of Identity Manager identity applications to recognize Identity Governance.
-The process includes copying files from the Identity Governance installation to the Identity Manager identity applications installation.
+To ensure proper integration, you must install the appropriate version of Identity Applications to recognize Identity Governance.
 This procedure assumes that you have configured single sign-on for the identity applications.